«They’re casting their problem on society. And, you know, there is no such thing as society. There are individual men and women…»

 The beauty of the planet that offers us hospitality gave birth to transcendence, spirituality and religiosity.

-But something innate to man, something that he inherited or it could be an unusual incident of civilization, a social mutation that made him dread diversity.
-The impulsive spirituality turned into religion, power, war, extermination.
-Extermination of the Other.
+Moreover, there is something innate to man, something that he inherited or it could be an unusual manifestation of civilization, a social mutation that made him dread diversity.
+The impulsive spirituality turned into religion, power, war, extermination; extermination of the Other.

 Every form of power seeks uniformity.

-Be it (bad) education, the army, the church or the state, always anything different triggers aversion, fear, hatred.
+Be it (bad) education, the army, the church or the state, anything different invariably triggers aversion, fear, hatred.

 This is not just weird; it’s catastrophic since without diversity, life cannot exist.